Field Selection

 The field selection whitelist and blacklist policies define the rules for including or excluding fields that exist within the source log files.

-If most of the source file fields are useful for indexing and analysis, you could use a blacklist policy to exclude specific fields from the indexed data.
+If most of the source file fields are useful for indexing and analysis, you could use a blacklist policy to exclude only the specific undesired fields from the indexed data.
 The blacklist can contain one or more fields, and the index process will skip (not index) those fields.
-Similarly, if the source log and event files have only a subset of fields that are valuable for queries, you could use a whitelist to index only those fields and omit all others in the indexed data for that object group.
+Similarly, if the source log and event files have only a subset of fields that are valuable for analysis and queries, you could use a whitelist to index only those fields and omit all others in the indexed data for that object group.

 A sample blacklist definition contains statements similar to the following.
 In this example, the referenced fields (field_name